centraldeperiodicos/template_tex_ciencia_e_natura/README.md

 ### Compiling the PDF:

-To compile the PDF on local machines in any operating system, simply double-click the `compile_pdf.bat` file provided among the files.
-This batch file runs the necessary LaTeX command for you.

-Alternatively, if you prefer to compile the PDF manually, use the following command in the terminal/command prompt or configure your LaTeX editor accordingly:
+To compile the PDF on local machines in any operating system, use the following command.
+This can be done directly in the terminal/command prompt or by configuring your LaTeX editor accordingly.
 ```
 $ latexmk -pdf paper.tex
 ```
+Furthermore, exclusively for the Windows environment there is a Batch script designed to compile the PDF.
+To run it, just double-click on the `compile_pdf.bat` file.

 If you prefer to use [Overleaf](https://www.overleaf.com), upload all required files and compile the PDF using their cloud-based service.
 With either method, if everything works correctly, the `paper.pdf` file will be available.
 From this point, all you have to do is edit the files to create your paper version by compiling it as many times as needed.